mcnamee/grid/README.md

 ### 1. Download & Link up the stylesheet

-- Download the grid.min.css (or grid.css if you prefer) file and place within your css directory
+- Download the grid.css file and place within your scss directory

-- Add the downloaded stylesheet within your HTML `<head>` (matching your file structure):
+- Add grid.css to your SASS/SCSS structure as a SASS Partial (or minify it and include it in your HTML `<head>` as below)

-`<link rel="stylesheet" href="/css/grid.min.css">`
+`<link rel="stylesheet" href="/css/grid.min.css">` (Matching your file structure of course!)

 ### 2. Meta tag